rlibaert/rlibaert.github.io/content/posts/containerized-development-silverblue.md

 portable, isolated & secure development environment, which is versioned and bundled along our project.

-Most people use tools such as the [VSCode Dev Containers extension] for an even simpler way to create, manage and run development containers.
+There exist tools such as the [VSCode Dev Containers extension] that make it even more simple to create, manage and run development containers.
 Personally, I settled on [DevPod] as it allows me to use [Zed] instead.

 ## Fedora Silverblue